Shades of red: Rosewood

 The color rosewood is named after rosewood.

 The first recorded use of rosewood as a color name in English was in 1892.

 Actual rosewood exhibits a wide range of colors.

 Imperial red

 Imperial red is a representation of the red color of the Imperial Standard of Napoleon I.

 The first recorded use of imperial red as a color name in English was in 1914.

 Note: the RGB values for Pantone red and imperial red are identical.

 Cordovan

 Cordovan is a rich medium dark shade of red.

 The first recorded use of cordovan as a color name in English was in 1925.

 Fire engine red

 Fire engine red is an intense, bright red commonly used on emergency vehicles; mostly on fire engines, other associated fire service vehicles, and ambulances.

 Rose vale

 The first recorded use of rose vale as a color name in English was in 1923.

 Old rose

-The color old rose, also known as ashes of rose, was a popular Victorian color.
+The color old rose, also known as ashes of rose, was a popular Victorian color, it is a dullish red.
 The first recorded use of old rose as a color name in English was in 1892.